 Hell no.. it is not a bad idea!
 I don't want to categorically say that nothing is going to happen to it... (no one can guarantee that) but in my experience of travelling with a laptop... especially in Oz... it is all good!.

 I do recommend backing up where you can getting some Sound Travel Insurance.
 Id Check out how much it is to insure with World Nomads http://www.worldnomads.com/ and you might find that it is not that expensive... and definitely worthwhile.
-Plus you can use it as your internet source as a number of places have free WIFI about 6 years ago
+Plus you can use it as your internet source as a number of places have free WIFI over 6 years ago

 I always take my laptop with me when I travel and have, so far, not had any problems.
 I actually bought a cheap smaller laptop (Asus Esee) which I used for a long time, figuring that if it got stolen, I wasnt so bothered, but I missed the flexibility that my Mac gave me, so now travel with that.